Dustan Mohr

-Dustan Kyle Mohr (born June 19, 1976) is an American former Major League Baseball outfielder who played for several teams between 2001 and 2007.
+Dustan Kyle Mohr (born June 19, 1975) is an American former Major League Baseball outfielder who played for several teams between 2001 and 2007.

 Amateur career

 A native of Hattiesburg, Mississippi, Mohr attended Oak Grove High School and the University of Alabama.
 In 1996, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 Mohr was selected by the Cleveland Indians in the ninth round of the 1997 MLB Draft.

 Professional career

 After spending three seasons in the Indians' minor league system, Mohr was released and signed with the Minnesota Twins as a free agent in 2000.
-Starting midway through the 2001 season, the Twins used a platoon of Mohr and Bobby Kielty in right field, causing fans to dub the duo "Dusty Kielmohr".
+Starting midway through the 2001 season, the Twins used a platoon of Mohr and Bobby Kielty in right field.
 This platoon persisted on and off for two years.
+Twins fans were so accustomed to seeing one or the other player in right field that broadcasters Bert Blyleven and Dick Bremer dubbed the duo "Dusty Kielmohr".

 After four seasons in the Twins organization, Mohr was traded to the San Francisco Giants before the 2004 season.
 Mohr struggled during the first few months before catching fire in early June.
 His aggressive defense and clutch hitting made him a favorite among Giants fans.

 The Giants closed in on the division leading Los Angeles Dodgers in the last month of the season.
 In the second to last series of the season, against the San Diego Padres, Mohr was injured as he tracked down a foul ball in right field.
 He tripped over the bullpen mound as the ball tailed towards the stands.
 He held on to the ball, and the Padres scored the game's winning run.
 He did not play during the season's final series against the Dodgers.

 As a member of the Boston Red Sox, Dustan Mohr filled in occasionally in outfield, either replacing Trot Nixon or Coco Crisp.
 While Crisp was out, Mohr had a spot on the major league roster, but he struggled with the big league club hitting: .175 with 2 home runs and 3 RBI.
 His stint with the Red Sox was short as Mohr was demoted to the Pawtucket Red Sox where he continued to struggle at the plate.
 He finished the 2006 season as a member of the Detroit Tigers playing for their Triple-A affiliate, the Toledo Mud Hens.